How many geodesics join two points on a contact sub-Riemannian manifold?: Introduction

 \begin{theorem}[Isometrically equivalent geodesics] Let $G$ be a contact Carnot group.
 The set $\bar\Gamma_{\infty}(p)$ of equivalence classes of isometrically equivalent geodesics ending at $p\neq p_0$ is homeomorphic to:

 where $S^m_{\geq 0} = S^{m} \cap \R^{m+1}_{\geq 0}$ is the intersection of the $m$-sphere with the positive quadrant in $\R^{m+1}$. \end{theorem}

 See Fig.~\ref{fig:familiesintro}.
 When $A$ is generic, for every $\la \in \Lambda_p \subseteq \Lambda$ we have $\ell(\la)=1$ and $\bar\Gamma_{\infty}$ is a discrete set of points, one for each $\la \in \Lambda_p$ (all the geodesics in a critical manifold $X\simeq S^{1}$ are isometrically equivalent to a given one).
-Nevertheless, non trivial manifolds of isometrically non-equivalent geodesics appear when there are \emph{resonances}.
+Nevertheless, non-trivial manifolds of isometrically non-equivalent geodesics appear when there are \emph{resonances}.